Victoria Vaughan Dickson, Ph.D., RN, FAHA, FHFSA, FAAN, Dean

 The School of Nursing offers two pre-licensure programs: a traditional 4-year baccalaureate program and a 2nd degree post baccalaureate program, Certificate Entry into Nursing/B.S.
 (CEIN/B.S.).
 The traditional undergraduate program provides an opportunity to combine a general education with professional preparation in nursing.
 This curriculum requires four academic years.
 The post baccalaureate program, CEIN/B.S., is a one-year program designed for individuals with baccalaureate degrees in other areas.
 The programs are accredited by the Commission on Collegiate Nursing Education and approved by the Connecticut State Board of Nurse Examiners.

-In addition to pre-entrance University requirements, students admitted to the School of Nursing must present evidence of the following prior to clinical experiences: color blindness testing, TDAP (Tetanus, diphtheria and pertussis) booster with tetanus immunization in the past 10 years; one poliomyelitis booster following initial immunization; physical examination; tuberculin test (with chest x-ray for positive reactors); rubella, rubeola, hepatitis B titers (with vaccine if titer is negative); and varicella titer, an annual flu vaccine and any other requirements of affiliating agencies.
+In addition to pre-entrance University requirements, students admitted to the School of Nursing must present evidence of the following prior to clinical experiences: physical exam with color vision testing and clearance to participate in clinical activities, TDAP (Tetanus, diphtheria and pertussis) booster with tetanus immunization in the past 10 years; one poliomyelitis booster following initial immunization; annual tuberculin test (with chest x-ray for positive reactors); rubella, rubeola, hepatitis B titers (with vaccine if titer is negative); and varicella titer, an annual flu vaccine, clear background and drug screenings and any other requirements of affiliating agencies.

 It is mandatory that all students carry comprehensive health insurance when they are involved in practice in clinical areas.